ember-intl/ember-intl/README.md

 If you wish, you can organize your translations into subdirectories such as `/translations/login-page/en-us.yaml` and `translations/purchase-page/en-us.yaml`.

-Translation keys containing periods, i.e., `foo.bar`, conflicts with internal accessors  -- which assumes nested objects and therefor triggers errors like: `Error: Property set failed: object in path "foo" could not be found or was destroyed`.
+Translation keys containing periods, i.e., `foo.bar`, conflicts with internal accessors  -- which assumes nested objects and therefore triggers errors like: `Error: Property set failed: object in path "foo" could not be found or was destroyed`.
 However, this is supported as of 2.5.x and to enable run `ember g ember-intl-dot-notation`.

 ### Translation Compilation